rgitrepo/kubernetes-beginner-to-pro/docs/day9/cluster-questions-and-answers.md

-Here is the recreated document with working links:

-### Interview Questions - Table of Contents
+## Interview Questions - Table of Contents

 1. [What are the differences between Authentication (AuthN) and Authorization (AuthZ)?](#1-what-are-the-differences-between-authentication-authn-and-authorization-authz)
 2. [Which Kubernetes component is responsible for both authentication and authorization?](#2-which-kubernetes-component-is-responsible-for-both-authentication-and-authorization)